teamdatatonic/looker-gcp-control/README.md

 # GCP Billing and BigQuery Audit

 ## Getting Started

 ### GCP Setup

 Create a BigQuery dataset for the billing and BigQuery audit logs.
 Go to the Google Cloud Platform console, and select **BigQuery**, or go to https://bigquery.cloud.google.com/.
 Click the drop down next to the project name and select **Create New Dataset**, set a location and click **OK**.
-*Optional:* We recommend setting up a new GCP Project, purely for this purpose
+*Optional:* We recommend setting up a new GCP Project, purely for this purpose.

 ### Setting up the Billing Export